 To fund early clinical trials, Tactical Therapeutics has since raised capital from a number of philanthropically motivated individuals devoted to bringing the therapy to patients in need.
 In Phase I, 9 of 44 terminal patients with different tumors and various genomic mutations, who were pretreated with multiple drugs, responded to CTO alone with stable disease up to 14 months.

-CTO is currently being tested in multiple phase I/II clinical trials for advanced solid tumors and for malignant gliomas in brain cancer.
+CTO has been tested in two phase IB clinical trials for malignant gliomas in brain cancer.
 Glioblastoma grade IV (WHO) represents 50-60% of adult primary CNS tumors.
-GBM patients have unfavorable prognosis with an Overall Survival of 12-18 months depending on treatment.
+GBM patients have unfavorable prognosis with an Overall Survival of 12-20 months depending on treatment.
 GBM is highly resistant to DNA modifying chemotherapy, especially in 55% of patients in whom the DNA repair enzyme MGMT promoter gene is not silenced by methylation.

 In a Phase IB study, 15 newly diagnosed GBM patients given CTO Standard of Care surgery-radiotherapy-Temodar®, achieved durable Partial Response and Stable Disease and notably longer PFS and median OS in in methylated and unmethylated MGMT genotypes.
-Four patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar.
-Efficacy analysis is ongoing.
+Two patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar.
+Median progression free survival was 15 months and median overall survival was not reached – median follow up, 28 months.
+(Omuro et al., J. Clin.
+Oncol.
+(In Press) 2018.)
 A randomized Phase II/III is planned.